myklst/terraform-provider-st-domain-management/docs/data-sources/subdomain_filter.md

 - `domain_labels` (String) Domain labels filter.
 Only domains that contain these labels will be returned as data source output.
 - `subdomain_labels` (String) Subdomain labels filter.
 Only subdomains that contain these labels will be returned as data source output

-### Optional

-- `domain_annotations` (String) Annotations filter.
-Only domains that contain these annotations will be returned as data source output.

 ### Read-Only

 - `domains` (Attributes Set) (see [below for nested schema](#nestedatt--domains))